Lunchtimes and breaks

 Each class has their own dedicated Midday Assistant who pick them up from their class and escorts them to the dinner hall.
 They then supervise the children through the outdoor play session and provide activities during a wet playtime session.

-Mr Riley and Mr Williams organise team games on the upper junior playground each lunchtime.
-Each morning Mr Williams can be found leading our children in a daily mile before school!
+Mr Riley organises team games on the upper junior playground each lunchtime.
+Each morning Mr Riley can be found leading born to move sessions before school!

 We recognise that some children can sometimes feel a little vulnerable during playtimes and therefore have a number of strategies to help them feel safe.
 Mrs Bailey offers 'Talk Time' sessions where children can go and speak to her in a quiet room of they have something they want to share.
 We also have our Bewsey Busy Bees - our very own anti-bullying team!
 The Bees have been active for 5 years now and are firmly embedded in our school.
 The children, who are visible in their black and yellow jackets, are trained to deal with conflict and help resolve arguments and will also approach children as a friend if they see someone who is alone or looks worried.
 Children in school know who the Busy Bees are and they know that if they have a problem or just want someone to talk to, they can ask a Bee!